 Tapan Dandnaik has 16 years of experience in the cable industry, and has served as MCC's Senior Vice President, Customer Service & Financial Operations since July 2008.
 In 2013, he also assumed responsibilities for our centralized field support operations.
-Prior to that time, he was MCC's Group Vice President, Financial Operations since May 2005.
+Prior to that time, he was MCC's Group Vice President, Financial Operations since July 2007 and MCC's Vice President, Financial Operations since May 2005.
 Before joining MCC, Mr. Dandnaik served as Director of Corporate Initiatives, Manager of Corporate Finance and as a Financial Analyst for RCN from July 2000 to April 2005.
 Prior to that time, Mr. Dandnaik served as a Product Engineer for Ingersoll-Rand in India.
 Mr. Dandnaik was the recipient of the National Cable & Telecommunication Association's Vanguard Award for Young Leadership in 2012 and serves on The Cable Center Customer Care Committee.